mohitmamoria/quizwiz/notes.md

 [x] automatically redirect to play screen after successful auth [x] clear the state after the form refreshes with new question [x] testing scoring thoroughly
-[ ] cannot participate if health reaches 0
+[x] cannot participate if health reaches 0
-[ ] track time on the backend
+[x] track time on the backend

+# Testing to be done with many people

+-   skipping questions
+-   someone gets eliminated
+-   wrong answers
+-   correct answers